Mahmut Boyuneğmez

 The liberal principle of freedom essentially refers to the right to property.
 It is argued that this cannot be restricted.
 The bourgeois citizen's right to own private property, the right to acquire and dispose of wealth, is recognized as individual freedom.
 The right to security is defined to protect the personality, rights and property of citizens, which means the protection of the bourgeoisie against the rest of society.
 Recognized as "inherent rights", these rights are reflected in moral values of justice and also in laws.
 Marx identifies the origin of these rights in the exchange of values, in other words, in exchange relations:

-"This sphere (the sphere of circulation or commodity exchange-MB), within the boundaries of which the buying and selling of labor power goes on and on, was in fact a paradise of man's inherent rights.
-Only Liberty, Equality, Property and Bentham (the founder of utilitarianism-MB) dominate here.
-Freedom, because both the buyer and seller of the commodity, say labor power, are only under the influence of their own free will.
-They contract as free parties and the agreement they reach is nothing but the legal expression of their common will.
-Equality, because they relate to each other as simple commodity owners and exchange equivalent values.
-It is property, because these parties dispose of what is their property.
-And Bentham, because each party thinks only of itself.
-The only force that brings them together and brings them into relation is selfishness, gain and private self-interest."[31]
+“This sphere (the sphere of circulation or commodity exchange-MB) that we are deserting, within whose boundaries the sale and purchase of labour-power goes on, is in fact a very Eden of the innate rights of man.
+There alone rule Freedom, Equality, Property and Bentham (the founder of utilitarianism-MB).
+Freedom, because both buyer and seller of a commodity, say of labour-power, are constrained only by their own free will.
+They contract as free agents, and the agreement they come to, is but the form in which they give legal expression to their common will.
+Equality, because each enters into relation with the other, as with a simple owner of commodities, and they exchange equivalent for equivalent.
+Property, because each disposes only of what is his own.
+And Bentham, because each looks only to himself.
+The only force that brings them together and puts them in relation with each other, is the selfishness, the gain and the private interests of each.”[31]

 Conceptions of justice and rights involve ideological judgments and values.
 But this does not mean that all of these understandings necessarily serve to support the status quo.
 In other words, standards of justice are intrinsic to societies, but since social relations involve opposing tendencies, there is also an ideological dimension in which these tendencies and the interests of revolutionary classes are reflected.
 The struggle of the working class in capitalist society and its opposition to the status quo provides the objective ground for socialist ideology to have critical values, principles, and a conception of justice and rights.
 It is unthinkable for socialists not to mention rights and justice in their struggles.
 The socialist understanding of justice as a moral conceptualization does not at all require them to remain neutral between people's interests.